ancient yogic wisdom, somatic psychology, and nervous system science.

 You don’t need any prior yoga experience, physical fitness/ability, special equipment or trendy clothing.

-During the practice, we’ll engage in the felt sense of the body, strengthening, balancing, playing + having fun, exploring what feels good and what doesn’t, breathing, building capacity + flexibility in the nervous system, organically releasing stress + tension, and cultivating the ability to rest and restore.
+During the practice, we’ll engage in the felt sense of the body, playing + having fun, exploring what feels good and what doesn’t, breathing, building capacity + flexibility in the nervous system, organically releasing stress + tension through embodied movement, learning our body’s “yes” “no” and “maybe” and cultivating the ability to rest and regenerate.

 Soma Yoga emphasizes embodied mindfulness, self-compassion, and returning to oneself over and over again because I deeply believe that our body is our best teacher, resource, and friend.
 The medicine is in YOU.

-Soma Yoga isn’t about achieving the perfect pose—it’s about deepening your relationship with your body, one breath at a time.
+Soma Yoga isn’t about achieving the perfect pose—it’s about deepening intimacy with your body, one sensation at a time.

 One of the key frameworks woven into Soma Yoga is Polyvagal Theory, developed by Dr. Stephen Porges.
 It helps us understand how the nervous system shifts between states of connection, mobilization, and shutdown.
 The vagus nerve—the longest cranial nerve in the body—plays a starring role here, influencing everything from your heart rate and digestion to your ability to feel safe and connect with others.